stain/ro-crate-paper/manuscript.md

 2. supporting advanced research workflows and providing packaging options for assets such as code and workflows in the Harvard Dataverse repository to enable reproducibility and reuse, and
 3. integrating repositories supported by Harvard, which are [DASH](https://dash.harvard.edu), the open access institutional repository, the Digital Repository Services (DRS) for preserving digital asset collections, and the Harvard Dataverse.

-Particularly relevant to this paper is the second objective of the Harvard Data Commons, which aims to support the deposit of research artefacts to Harvard Dataverse with sufficient information in the metadata to allow their future reuse (Figure~\ref{fig:hdc}).
+Particularly relevant to this paper is the second objective of the Harvard Data Commons, which aims to support the deposit of research artefacts to Harvard Dataverse with sufficient information in the metadata to allow their future reuse (Figure {@fig:hdc} \ref{fig:hdc}).
 Considering the requirements of incorporating data, code, and other artefacts from various institutional infrastructures, Harvard Data Commons is currently working on RO-Crate adaptation.
 The RO-Crate metadata provides the necessary structure to make all research artefacts FAIR.
 The Dataverse software already has extensive support for metadata, including the Data Documentation Initiative (DDI), Dublin Core, DataCite, and Schema.org.
 Incorporating RO-Crate, which has the flexibility to describe a wide range of research resources, will facilitate their seamless transition from one infrastructure to the other within the Harvard Data Commons.

 ![**One aspect of Harvard Data Commons**.
 Automatic encapsulation and deposit of artefacts from data management tools used during active research at the Harvard Dataverse repository.](images/data-commons-ro-crate-figure-5.svg "Harvard Data Commons"){#fig:hdc}